liferay/lexicon-site/src/pages/docs/satellites/Sites/profileInfo.md

 ---
 title: "Profile Info"
-description: "Element used to identify the author or owner and other related metadata of an asset in sites environment."
+description: "An element used to identify the author or owner and other related metadata of an asset in sites."
 layout: "guide"
 weight: 2
 ---